Location-Aided Pilot Contamination Avoidance for Massive MIMO Systems: Numerical Results

-The channel estimation performance of the target user in each cell for a two-cell scenario is depicted in Fig. \ref{fig:mutual_interf_2_cell}.
-The users are assigned to a pilot based on the multi-user multi-cell optimization (\ref{multi_user_multi_cell_Quad}).
-Users in different cells are assigned the same pilot if the AoA support of a user in one cell lies within the desired angular region of another user in another cell and vice-versa.
+We now extend the discussion for the scenario above to multi-user multi-cell optimization (\ref{multi_user_multi_cell_qos}).
+Now we can optimize the performance of both users in both cells.
+Therefore, the joint optimization during user assignment considers not only reducing the interference seen by the target user but also how the target user is contributing interference to users in the neighboring cells.
+So, users in different cells are assigned the same pilot if the AoA support of a user in one cell lies within the desired angular region of another user in another cell and vice-versa.
 Consequently, the channel estimation performance of the target users at their respective BS is improved.
+This is seen in Fig.~\ref{fig:mutual_interf_2_cell}, where the performance of each user in each cell approaches the interference-free condition.

+When we increase the number of users per cell to 5 and set $\tau=5$, {$M=64$} and compare the {joint assignment from Section \ref{subsec:Multi-User-Multi-Cell-Optimizati} with the smart pilot algorithm \cite{zhusmart2015} described in Section \ref{subsec:Smart-Pilot-Algorithm}, and the proposed heuristic from Section \ref{subsec:Heuristic-Algorithm}, we obtain the results in Fig.~\ref{fig:CDF_2cell}.
+We have fixed the users' locations and the ring sizes $r_{ij}$ (varying between 50 m and 100 m among users), and vary the channel and noise realizations to obtain a CDF of the channel estimation errors.
+This implies that the pilot assignments for each algorithms are fixed. {It can be observed that all the medthods have similar performance when $M=64$ BS antennas.
+However, it was observed for when $M=20$ the proposed heuristic performs similar to that of joint optimization scheme, while the smart pilot scheme leads to worse performance for one of the pilots.}